Skip to main content

 2 test scenarios

-• Section with subsections inserted JR-document-editing-020.1
+• Insert section with subsections JR-document-editing-020.1

 JR-document-editing-024

-When the AI deletes an entire list item's content and that item is not the last in its list, the system SHALL replace the deletion with a placeholder instead of removing the content.
-This preserves list numbering and prevents downstream section references from becoming stale.
+When the AI performs a DELETE operation (replacing text with empty string) that would remove an entire list item's content, and that list item is not the last item in its list, the system SHALL replace the deletion with [Intentionally omitted.] instead of actually deleting the content.

 4 test scenarios

-• Last list item deletion allowed JR-document-editing-024.2
+• Delete last list item - allow JR-document-editing-024.2

 Structural Paragraph Deletion